The Ultimate Guide to Internet Censorship

 Censorship in Education

-Wikipedia was also blocked with Erdogan’s rise to power, as well as Facebook, YouTube, and Google.
-Turkey is still in the process of handing out lengthy prison sentences to journalists under the country’s anti-terror and anti-defamation laws.
-YouTube was allegedly blocked on the basis that it featured videos insulting Ataturk, the founder of modern Turkey.
+Erdogan is also behind the blocking of Wikipedia as well as Facebook, YouTube, Google, and other online media.
+Turkey is also in the ongoing process of handing out lengthy prison sentences to journalists under the country’s anti-terror and anti-defamation laws.

 8. How is Online Censorship Achieved?

-There are four primary ways to achieve online censorship.
-These are IP Blocking, Keyword filtering, DNS poisoning and imprisonment for offenders.
+There are four primary ways to achieve online censorship: IP blocking, keyword filtering, DNS poisoning, and imprisoning offenders.

 9. How to Avoid Censorship